aspirinj/hadoop/java notes.md

 ### Properties
-`Properties` class is a subclass of [`Hashtable`](https://docs.oracle.com/javase/7/docs/api/java/util/Hashtable.html) and represents a persistent set of properties.
+`Properties` class is a subclass of `Hashtable` and represents a persistent set of properties.
 The `Properties` are `key/value` pairs that can be saved to a stream or loaded from a stream.
 Each key and its corresponding value in the property list is a string.
 The `Properties` class offers you the capability to specify a default property that will be returned if no value is associated with a certain key.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NDA2MjE4NV19
+eyJoaXN0b3J5IjpbLTY0Nzk1ODQzOV19
 -->